 Following a typical lunch back in the Valley, we drive to the charming town of Pisac (9,708') where our knowledgeable guide shows us the main plaza and narrow side streets typical of Andean communities.
 We walk a couple of blocks to visit the unique collection of cactus, plants and flowers at the small and private Felipe Moreno botanical garden.
 Later on, we'll tour the Pisac ruins, perched on a ridge high above the Sacred Valley.
 Here we can observe how the Incas directed the meandering Urubamba River into a canal to irrigate the fertile valley below.
 Impressive stretches of agricultural terraces trace the contours of the mountainsides.
 A one-mile hike along a stone-paved trail with expansive views will lead to Pisac's religious sector with exquisite stonework and views of the Intihuatana, or Hitching

 Post of the Sun.
-In nearby Urubamba, we check-in to the Andean hacienda-style Sol y Luna Lodge & Spa, a lovely Relais & Chateaux property.
-Dinner is together this evening at the Lodge.
-(B,L,D)
+In nearby Urubamba, we check-in to an Andean hacienda-style hotel, a lovely Relais & Chateaux property.
+Dinner is on your own this evening at the Lodge.